USS Batfish (SS-310): Third war patrol

 Nevertheless, Batfish continued her patrol.
 She sighted a Japanese convoy on 28 June 1944, but before she could reach a suitable attack position, the Japanese attacked her with torpedoes and aerial bombs, forcing her to let the convoy escape.
 However, she picked up another contact on 29 June 1944, a Japanese convoy with a cargo ship as a prime target.
 Batfish fired three torpedoes from her bow tubes that missed their mark when the Japanese maneuvered to avoid them.
 This convoy also made good its escape.

-On 2 July 1944, as Batfish departed her patrol area bound for Midway Atoll, a lookout sighted two Japanese ships, a small trawler traveling with an converted yacht serving as an escort.
+On 2 July 1944, as Batfish departed her patrol area bound for Midway Atoll, a lookout sighted two Japanese ships, a small trawler traveling with a converted yacht serving as an escort.
 Batfish closed in for a surface attack, and her guns filled the trawler with holes but failed to trigger an explosion.
 The escort moved at high speed to ram Batfish, which backed at emergency speed and narrowly avoided a collision.
 Full of holes from Batfish′s raking gunfire, the converted yacht was engulfed in flames and quickly sank.
 Batfish suffered one casualty, the pharmacist's mate, who was hit by a bullet in the knee while at his post on deck in the surface gun action that ended in the destruction of what proved to be the guard boats Kamoi Maru and No. 5 Isuzugawa Maru.

 Batfish returned to Midway Atoll, where she underwent a 16-day refit alongside Proteus.
 Her crew then trained in firing the new electric Mark 18 torpedo.